catchorg/Catch2/docs/command-line.md

 When this flag is specified no bootstrapping or any other statistical analysis is performed.
 Instead the user code is only measured and the plain mean from the samples is reported.

+<a id="benchmark-warmup-time"></a>
+## Specify the amount of time in milliseconds spent on warming up each test
+<pre>--benchmark-warmup-time</pre>

+> [Introduced](https://github.com/catchorg/Catch2/pull/1844) in Catch X.Y.Z.

+Configure the amount of time spent warming up each test.

 <a id="usage"></a>
 ## Usage